aws-samples/bedrock-claude-chat/README.md

 ### Language Settings

-This asset automatically detects the language using [i18next-browser-languageDetector](https://github.com/i18next/i18next-browser-languageDetector).You can switch languages from the application menu.
+This asset automatically detects the language using [i18next-browser-languageDetector](https://github.com/i18next/i18next-browser-languageDetector).
+You can switch languages from the application menu.
 Alternatively, you can use Query String to set the language as shown below.

 > `https://example.com?lng=ja`